HenriqueSabino/IpProject/README.md

 # IppProject
-A university project, develop a game in C language with graphics and souds
+A university project, develop a game in C language with graphics and sounds